Kevin Amaro

-Kevin Johan Amaro Viega (born 3 March 2004) is a Uruguayan professional footballer who plays as a right-back or right winger for Uruguayan Primera División club Liverpool Montevideo and the Uruguay national team.
+Kevin Johan Amaro Viega (born 3 March 2004) is a Uruguayan professional footballer who plays as a right-back or right winger for Belgian Pro League club Genk and the Uruguay national team.

 Club career

 Amaro is a youth academy graduate of Liverpool Montevideo.
 He signed his first professional contract with the club in July 2022.
 He made his professional debut for the club on 31 August 2022 in a 2–1 cup win against Central Español.

+On 18 August 2026, Amaro joined Belgian club Genk on a five-year contract.

 International career

 In September 2025, Uruguay national team head coach Marcelo Bielsa included Amaro in the squad for the first time.
 He made his debut for Uruguay on 9 September as a 71st-minute substitute for Brian Rodríguez in a goalless draw against Chile.

 Personal life

 Amaro considers Kyle Walker his footballing role model.
 Amaro is the elder brother of footballer Mauricio Amaro.